mlswg/mls-protocol/draft-ietf-mls-protocol.md

   cryptographic keys it holds.

 Group:
+: A linear sequence of epochs in which each epoch depends on its predecessor.

+Epoch:
-: A collection of clients with shared cryptographic state.
+: A state of a group in which a specific set of authenticated clients hold shared cryptographic state.

 Member:
 : A client that is included in the shared state of a group, hence